External Ids for PLG Gene

 The protein encoded by this gene is a secreted blood zymogen that is activated by proteolysis and converted to plasmin and angiostatin.
 Plasmin dissolves fibrin in blood clots and is an important protease in many other cellular processes while angiostatin inhibits angiogenesis.
 Defects in this gene are likely a cause of thrombophilia and ligneous conjunctivitis.
 Two transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Dec 2009]

 GeneCards Summary for PLG Gene

 PLG (Plasminogen) is a Protein Coding gene.
-Diseases associated with PLG include conjunctivitis ligneous and plasminogen deficiency, type i.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with PLG include plasminogen deficiency, type i and ligneous conjunctivitis.
+Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
 GO annotations related to this gene include receptor binding and serine-type endopeptidase activity.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot for PLG Gene

 Plasmin dissolves the fibrin of blood clots and acts as a proteolytic factor in a variety of other processes including embryonic development, tissue remodeling, tumor invasion, and inflammation.
 In ovulation, weakens the walls of the Graafian follicle.
 It activates the urokinase-type plasminogen activator, collagenases and several complement zymogens, such as C1 and C5.
 Cleavage of fibronectin and laminin leads to cell detachment and apoptosis.
 Also cleaves fibrin, thrombospondin and von Willebrand factor.
 Its role in tissue remodeling and tumor invasion may be modulated by CSPG4.
 Binds to cells.